ianhargreaves80/EuroCast_clothing_footware/README.md

 ## Key Business Insights

 - Consumer sentiment is a real-time positive sales driver, and is itself predictable from lagged income and unemployment.
-- Last quarter's unemployment has a negative relationship with sales volume, i.e., when unemployment rises one quarter' next querter's sales volume significantly drops.
+- Sales volume drops can be predicted from previous quarter's unemployment levels, i.e., when unemployment rises one quarter next querter's sales volume significantly drops.
 - Real-time price has a small, context-sensitive effect on volume.
 Its impact is often confounded by income and prior volume, indicating the need for causal adjustment.
 - Retail sales momentum (lagged volume) is a dominant predictor, emphasizing the value of sustaining demand after strong quarters.
 - Previous quarter macro signals can forecast competitor competitor price moves and consumer sentiment, enabling more informed and pro-active pricing strategies and sentiment counter-measures.